moiri/kobold/README.md

     Movable.getScrollEventCb();
         return
-            function, definig the behavior if a document scroll event occures.
+            function, definig the behavior if a document scroll event occures.--->